GiancarlosIO/webpack-nexus/README.md

 By default it will create a .tsx file in the src folder but you can change it for a .js or .ts file.

-### Why i created this project?
+### Why I created this project?

 Well, actually I have two reasons for this:

-1. I hate the boilerplate i have to do to start a new project.
+1. I hate the boilerplate I have to do to start a new project.
 So I created a cli to start a project in a rapid way.
 2. I want to learn how to build something like create-react-app/next.js.

 ### What is the difference with other projects like create-react-app or next.js?